 When you walk in, the first thing you will notice is that despite its relatively small size (16,000 square feet compared to more than 50,000 square feet in some of the bigger pool clubs) there isn't anything missing.

 After rounding your way past the entrance, you'll find the bar, complete with a pleasant selection of mojitos, frozen drinks and sangrias.
 The food is just as promising as the drinks selection.
 You can enjoy eating poolside or in the 50-seat open-air restaurant.
-The menu was created by Brian Massie, executive chef of The Light Group.
+The menu was created by Brian Massie.
 Appetizers include things like chips and salsa, frozen fruit, shrimp cocktails and quesadillas.
 For those interested in lighter fare, there are Cobb or chopped Caesar salads.
 The breakfast burrito, organic chicken club sandwich, turkey panini and Kobe cheeseburger with Louis sauce are guaranteed to satisfy the hungriest of appetites.

 Once you get past the bar and restaurant, you will see eight grand cabanas located along two of the richly-colored wood walls, which can comfortably sit 12 - 14 people on an extraordinarily long sofa.
 Cabanas feature a 40-inch flat-screen TV, two robes, a privacy drape and a ceiling fan.
 Additionally, you will have access to your own private pool, two daybeds, a mini fridge and bevy of other perks.